PILRAP - Frequently Asked Questions

 No. Your employer is American University, which is not a qualifying employer for the DC Bar LRAP Program.

-Do I need to provide WCL with my spouse’s income information even though we file our taxes separately?
+Do I need to provide AUWCL with my spouse’s income information even though we file our taxes separately?

 May I redact my social security number from the documents that I submit with my PILRAP application?